 Whenever the metal clip is touching the battery terminal, the motor spins.
 When it’s not touching, the circuit is broken and it stops spinning.

 Note: A challenge with using the motor for this experiment (as you can tell in the video) is that it is hard to SEE the shaft of the motor spinning (though you can hear it.)
 You can place something on the shaft to make it more obvious.
 I have put a large bead on there, and you can watch the bead spin.
 Or I’ve used a cork.
 Use a pen to poke a hole in the cork, and then put it on there.

 You could experiment with the cork.
 Push one hole into the end of the cork, perfectly centered, and the cork should spin smoothly.
 Now poke another hole into the side of the cork, about a third of the way from the top.
 Now the cork is very lopsided, and makes the motor spin unevenly.

 This experiment is a great lead-in to a future project: making a scribble bot.
-That unbalanced cork is what will make your scribble bot travel around the paper.
+That unbalanced cork you tested above is what will make your scribble bot travel around the paper.
 You can also make wiggle-bots by taking a container from the recycling bin, taping on a motor (this one we unbalanced with a wood dowel), a battery pack, and decorations.

 Here is a collection of more ideas for what you can do with a small motor.

 Small children require supervision with this experiment or other experiments with motors, for safety’s sake.